ufo2mstar/ufo2mstar.github.io/_posts/2017-11-10-friendship_limit_0_to_dunbar.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 Two things jump out

-1. I can't help but see Hinduism as a melting pot of a plethora of philosophies and ideologies, to begin with.
+1. To begin with, I can't help but see Hinduism as a melting pot of a plethora of philosophies and ideologies.
 So the above statement to me reads like "The Ideology capital comprises of groups of people (and ironically, is not ideology based)": and just reduces to a tautology.
 I feel the classification and grouping-by-attributes that apply so well to Abrahamic faiths do not map back to Oriental belief-systems.

-2. I do agree that kinship bonds have a simpler identity marker for the limbic system to recognize, other than for the closest of relations, I am not sure how much this holds sway.
-To me, ideological bonds, formed out of necessity, rather than static factors (like birth and bonds) remain more meaningful and stand the test time.
+2. I do agree that kinship bonds have a simpler identity marker for the limbic system to recognize.
+But other than for the closest of relations, I am not sure how much this holds sway.
+To me, ideological bonds, formed out of necessity, rather than static factors (like birth and happenstance) remain more meaningful and stand the test time.

 A pertinent screengrab from [The Late Show with Stephen Colbert](https://www.youtube.com/channel/UCMtFAi84ehTSYSE9XoHefig) on [CBS](http://www.cbs.com/shows/the-late-show-with-stephen-colbert/)